Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 47. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

 The Company's activities expose it to certain financial risks namely credit risk, market risk and liquidity risk.
-The financial risks are manage in accordance with the Company's risk management policy which has been approved by its Board of Directors.
+The financial risks are managed in accordance with the Company's risk management policy which has been approved by its Board of Directors.

 Market Risk